Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: Askey scheme

-They are not independent, and in fact they satisfy exactly the constraints (\ref{coassociativitypq}).
-This shows that with our coproduct $\Delta_p$, we obtain a recoupling depending on 4 independent parameters at the price of relaxing the coassociativity of the tensor product.
+They are not independent, and in fact they satisfy exactly the constraints~\eqref{coassociativitypq}.
+This shows that with the homomorphism $\Delta_p$, we obtain a~recoupling depending on 4 independent parameters at the price of relaxing the coassociativity of the tensor product.